Yujie-liang/recycle-campaign-react/README.md

 ## :star2: Features

-- Users can check and link to the websites that have recycle campaigns<br>
+- Users can check and link to websites that host recycling campaigns.<br>
-- Users can interact with the recycle items to check if they know how to recycle<br>
+- Users can interact with recyclable items to test their knowledge of proper recycling methods.<br>
-- Users can change the recycle items to another 8 ones to learn more<br>
+- Users can swap recyclable items to learn about eight different items.<br>
-- Users can see more about recycling in Taiwan by clicking the see more button<br>
+- Users can learn more about recycling in Taiwan by clicking the "See More" button.<br>
-- Users can switch to different parts of the website through the navigator<br>
+- Users can navigate to different sections of the website through the navigator.<br>

 ## :diamond_shape_with_a_dot_inside: Installation